The Open Door: Release and promotion

 The Open Door was first released in Poland on September 25, 2006, then Japan on September 27, Ireland and Germany on September 29, Australia on September 30, and North America on October 3.
 The digital version of the album was made available for pre-order on August 15, 2006, on iTunes.
 If purchased before October 3, 2006, the pre-order included an interview with Lee and a bonus track titled "The Last Song I'm Wasting on You", which later appeared as a B-side track on the "Lithium" single.

-When asked in 2006 if "The Last Song I'm Wasting on You" was about former bandmate Moody, Lee said, "If I answer that, then I'm not hiding anything anymore.
-But I just sort of answered it, didn't I?".
-Lee wrote the song during the Fallen tour, and originally recorded it in a bathroom on an analog recording device.
-She deemed it "one of those personal, hard moments, when beauty is born out of pain".
+On July 17, 2006, a clip of "Lacrymosa" was used in a video teaser for The Open Door.
 "Call Me When You're Sober", the album's lead single, had a limited radio release on July 31, 2006, which preceded a wider release the following week.
 As the track leaked onto the Internet two days before its scheduled release to radio airplay, Wind-up allowed radio stations to play the song ahead of schedule.
 Subsequently, the recording was made available for digital download on September 4, 2006, and a physical release as a single followed on September 25.
 For the week ending September 9, 2006, the song peaked at number 10 on the US Billboard Hot 100, number three on the New Zealand Singles Chart, number five on the Australian Singles Chart, and at number four on the UK Singles Chart.
-It also charted within the top 20 of several other national charts and was certified Platinum by the Recording Industry Association of America (RIAA) in 2009, and Gold by the Australian Recording Industry Association (ARIA).
+It also charted within the top 20 of many other international charts.
+The song was certified Platinum by the RIAA in 2009, and Gold by the Australian Recording Industry Association (ARIA).